ujjwalguptaofficial/fortjs-doc/docs/get-started.md

 Let's understand some basic of fortjs -

 1. Controller
-2. Route
+2. Http Route
 3. Bootstrapping

 ### Controller

 Controller is a class that defines methods to handle specific HTTP endpoints, encapsulating the logic for processing incoming requests and producing appropriate responses.
 Controllers play a central role in organizing and structuring the application's request-handling logic.

-👉 Each controller represents an end point which is mapped with a route.
+👉 Each controller represents an endpoint which is mapped with a path called controller route.

 In our current code - `DefaultController` is mapped with route `/*'.